DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 ## Levels
 - The game's rotation of levels has been updated.
 - The game has 3 areas in it, and each area now has its own set of levels that can spawn.
-- However, levels that DO NOT WORK have been disabled and removed from the rotation for now.
+- Levels that DO NOT WORK have been disabled and removed from the rotation for now.